 The 90-plus-acre Peter Wentz Farmstead, located on Shearer Road, near the intersection of Routes 73 and 363 in Montgomery County (Worcester, PA), has not only a main two and a half-story Georgian-style stone house, with many German heritage architectural features, but a rear kitchen with a bake oven and numerous outbuildings.
 There’s a bank barn—a barn built up with a bank of dirt, which allows wagons access to the barn’s threshing floor, a sheep fold—the sheep’s “home”, a grist mill, an ice house, a smoke house, chicken coops, a kitchen garden, orchards, a woodshed, and a privy, or outhouse.

 “The house was built in 1758 by Peter Wentz, the son of German immigrants who came to the area in the early 1700s,” said Boice.
 During the American Revolutionary War, the house was used twice by General George Washington, and in 1794, Melchior Schultz, a Schwenkfelder minister, purchased the farm.
 The Schwenkfelders were a Christian group that left what is today Southern Germany in the 1730s, fleeing religious persecution.
-They arrived in the Philadelphia area and brought the spice saffron to the Americas .
-Schultz’s family lived in the home until 1969, when Montgomery County bought the property.
+They arrived in the Philadelphia area and brought the spice saffron to the Americas Montgomery County

 “About 40 percent of our visitors are people out sightseeing,” said Boice.
 “People who live in older homes often visit [us] as well, [and] we do get a number of groups [visiting]—school groups, camp groups, quite diverse groups.”
 Groups are requested to register in advance.